angelydy/interactive-rating-component/README.md

 Thanks for checking out this front-end coding challenge.

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Interactive rating component challenge]

 ## The challenge